Master Keyword List

 Important Note

 If you do not already have a Google Ads account, you will be asked to create one.
+You will need a Google account to do that.
+If you have a Gmail address, you have a Google account.

 You may need to have a website.
-Since you're in DAY 4 and have not yet registered a domain name, you don't have a URL.
+Since you're in DAY 4 and have not yet registered a domain name, you don't have a website URL.
 So use Google Sites to create a free site (no strings attached) with any name you want to use.

 Go to this URL to create your new "site"...